madprops/githop/README.md

 ## ?
 Button

 Open the settings editor.
-Also can be used to see current version.
+Also can be used to see the current version.

 ## Icons